 Distribution is based on the position title.
 A change in the individual within an organization will not trigger a resubmittal of the QAPP.
-DOE may choose to update the sheet and submit changes to the document holders.
+DOE may choose to update this worksheet and submit page changes to the document holders.
 This change will not require a review by FFA stakeholders because it is not a substantive change.
-Managers are responsible for distribution to their staff.
+Alternatively, as with other changes to the approved project-specific QAPP, personnel changes may be tracked and included as an attachment to the QAPP.
+Managers are responsible for distribution to their staffs.

 Controlled copies of the (project-specific QAPP derived from this programmatic) QAPP will be distributed according to the distribution list below.
 This list will be updated, as needed, and kept by the FPDP Records Management Department.
-Each person receiving a controlled copy also will receive any updates/revisions.
+Each person receiving a controlled copy also will receive updates/revisions.
 If uncontrolled copies are distributed, it will be the responsibility of the person distributing the uncontrolled copy to provide updates/revisions.